smaurice101/readthedocs/docs/source/tml.rst

-The RealFlow Control AI implementation serves as a primary empirical validation of the TML architecture in high-velocity industrial environments.[@raissi2019] Traditional Computational Fluid Dynamics (CFD) approaches are computationally prohibitive for real-time control, often introducing latency that renders them useless for dynamic process adjustments.
+The RealFlow Control AI implementation serves as a primary empirical validation of the TML architecture in high-velocity industrial environments.(Raissi, Perdikaris, and Karniadakis 2019) Traditional Computational Fluid Dynamics (CFD) approaches are computationally prohibitive for real-time control, often introducing latency that renders them useless for dynamic process adjustments.
 RealFlow addresses this by achieving a 12,500x computational speedup over conventional ANSYS Fluent baselines, enabling full transient multiphysics fleet calculations at 8,006 Hz—well beyond standard SCADA clock rates.

 The Fusion Equation
 -------------------